redis/redis-doc/topics/modules-api-ref.md

 Return: -1 on failure, on success the parent process will get a positive PID of the child, and the child process will get 0.

-## `RedisModule_SendChildCOWInfo`
+## `RedisModule_SendChildHeartbeat`

-    void RedisModule_SendChildCOWInfo(void);
+    void RedisModule_SendChildHeartbeat(double progress);

-The module is advised to call this function from the fork child once in a while, so that it can report COW memory to the parent which will be reported in INFO
+The module is advised to call this function from the fork child once in a while, so that it can report progress and COW memory to the parent which will be reported in INFO.
+The `progress` argument should between 0 and 1, or -1 when not available.

 ## `RedisModule_ExitFromChild`